MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vp-properties.md

 #define HV_VP_INDEX_SELF ((HV_VP_INDEX)-2)
  ```

+### On x64 Platforms

-A virtual processor’s ID can be retrieved by the guest through a hypervisor-defined MSR (model-specific register) HV_X64_MSR_VP_INDEX.
+On x64 platforms, a virtual processor's ID can be retrieved by the guest through a hypervisor-defined MSR (model-specific register) HV_X64_MSR_VP_INDEX using RDMSR.

 ```c
 #define HV_X64_MSR_VP_INDEX 0x40000002
  ```

+### On ARM64 Platforms

+On ARM64 platforms, a virtual processor's ID can be retrieved via the HvRegisterVpIndex synthetic register using the HvCallGetVpRegisters hypercall.
+This is a read-only register.

-## Virtual Processor Idle Sleep State
+## Virtual Processor Idle Sleep State (x64 Only)

-Virtual processors may be placed in a virtual idle processor power state, or processor sleep state.
+On x64 platforms, virtual processors may be placed in a virtual idle processor power state, or processor sleep state.
 This enhanced virtual idle state allows a virtual processor that is placed into a low power idle state to be woken with the arrival of an interrupt even when the interrupt is masked on the virtual processor.
 In other words, the virtual idle state allows the operating system in the guest partition to take advantage of processor power saving techniques in the OS that would otherwise be unavailable when running in a guest partition.

 A partition which possesses the AccessGuestIdleMsr privilege may trigger entry into the virtual processor idle sleep state through a read to the hypervisor-defined MSR `HV_X64_MSR_GUEST_IDLE`.
 The virtual processor will be woken when an interrupt arrives, regardless of whether the interrupt is enabled on the virtual processor or not.

+This feature is not available on ARM64 platforms.

 ## Virtual Processor Assist Page

 The hypervisor provides a page per virtual processor which is overlaid on the guest GPA space.
 This page can be used for bi-directional communication between a guest VP and the hypervisor.
 The guest OS has read/write access to this virtual VP assist page.

+The structure of the VP assist page is defined in [HV_VP_ASSIST_PAGE](datatypes/HV_VP_ASSIST_PAGE.md).
+Some fields within this structure are architecture-specific.

+### On x64 Platforms

-A guest specifies the location of the overlay page (in GPA space) by writing to the Virtual VP Assist MSR (0x40000073).
+On x64 platforms, a guest specifies the location of the overlay page (in GPA space) by writing to the Virtual VP Assist MSR (0x40000073) using WRMSR.
 The format of the Virtual VP Assist Page MSR is as follows:

 | Bits      | Field           | Description                                                                 |
 |-----------|-----------------|-----------------------------------------------------------------------------|